Xtra-Computing/thundersvm/README.md

 </div>

 ## Overview
 The mission of ThunderSVM is to help users easily and efficiently apply SVMs to solve problems.
+GPU blabla..
 Some key features of ThunderSVM are as follows.
-* Support one-class, binary and multi-class SVM classification, SVM regression, and SVMs with probability outputs.
+* Support one-class, binary and multi-class SVM classification, SVM regression, and SVMs with probability outputs (the same functionality as LibSVM)
-* Have Python, R and Matlab interfaces.
+* Have Python, R and Matlab interfaces (entirely compatible with LibSVM)

 ## Contents
 - [Getting Started](https://github.com/zeyiwen/thundersvm/tree/improve-doc#getting-started)